Last month’s TechCrunch Disrupt (Photo by JD Lasica).

 8Follow up after the event.
 Make sure you follow up with the people you really want to foster a relationship with.
 Add contacts on Facebook, Twitter, LinkedIn, whatever suits your fancy.
 Keep in touch.
 Write follow-up messages to jog your contacts’ memory.

 Going to industry events is not always fun, but the more you go, the more skilled you’ll become in knowing how to network, how to direct the conversation to go the way that you want it to go and how aggressive or unaggressive you should be.
-Soon you’ll become a networking pro — and even begin to enjoy it.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+Soon you’ll become a networking pro — and even begin to enjoy it.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.